 What is true in gangster movies is true with cancer tumors.
 The bad guys have bodyguards.

-Research by Dr. Kelly Goldsmith, a pediatric cancer specialist at the Aflac Cancer Center and Blood Disorders Service of Children’s Healthcare of Atlanta, is targeting the molecular bodyguards that protect particularly nasty cancer cells.
+Research by Dr. Kelly Goldsmith, a pediatric cancer specialist at the Aflac Cancer and Blood Disorders Center of Children’s Healthcare of Atlanta, is targeting the molecular bodyguards that protect particularly nasty cancer cells.

 Neuroblastoma is a cancer that develops in the nerve tissues of the adrenal gland, abdomen, chest and neck.
 Apart from brain tumors, it is the most common solid tumor among children and about half of neuroblastoma cases are found in children younger than two years old.

 The gravity of a diagnosis of neuroblastoma varies according to the tumor’s classification among three risk categories: low, intermediate, and high.
 A low-risk tumor is highly curable, but high-risk neuroblastoma kills more than half of the children with the disease.

 "The majority of those children die from recurrent disease because the cancer becomes resistant to chemotherapy," says Dr. Goldsmith, also an Assistant Professor of Pediatrics at Emory University School of Medicine.
 "For this tumor, we’ve got to figure out a better way to make the children chemotherapy-sensitive again, or to therapeutically target the tumor without harming normal tissues."

 Apoptosis, or programmed cell death, is a method by which cells are eliminated from the body without releasing harmful substances to surrounding normal tissues.
 Apoptosis plays a crucial role in developing and maintaining health by eliminating old cells, unnecessary cells, and unhealthy cells, like pre-cancerous ones.